-- the "reporting period" being addressed herein is the 2012 calendar year, unless specified otherwise; - "Previous Report" means the trafficking report submitted in February 2012 by the State of Israel to the U.S. Department of State in respect of the 2011 reporting period. - "2011 Report" means the trafficking report submitted in March 2011 by the State of Israel to the U.S. Department of State in respect of the 2010 reporting period. - The term "trafficking" refers to five core criminal offences constituting "trafficking", as legislated in Israeli law, which are described in the response to Question #12 of the Pervious Report, and in the response to Question #12 of the 2011 Report. - "Related offenses" refers to offenses that are often, though not necessarily, related to trafficking but do not constitute trafficking per se.
-These include crimes such as pandering, causing a person to leave a country for the purpose of prostitution, withholding a passport and charging excessive brokerage fees.
-Please refer to the response to Question #14. - Amounts in New Israeli Shekels (NIS) are also indicated in United States Dollars.
+- the "reporting period" being addressed herein is the 2013 calendar year, unless specified otherwise; - "Previous Report" means the trafficking report submitted in February 2013 by the State of Israel to the U.S. Department of State in respect of the 2012 reporting period. - The term "trafficking" refers to five core criminal offences constituting "trafficking", as legislated in Israeli law, which were described in the responses to Pervious Reports. - "Related offenses" refers to offenses that are often, though not necessarily, related to trafficking but do not constitute trafficking per se.
+These include crimes such as pandering, causing a person to leave a country for the purpose of prostitution, withholding a passport and charging excessive brokerage fees. - Amounts in New Israeli Shekels (NIS) are also indicated in United States Dollars.
 The amounts in United States Dollars are approximate, and have been rounded up or down as appropriate.